LoRAD PRO

 05

-Q: What’s the coverage area per sensor?
+Q: What’s the coverage area per Radon sensor?

 A: Typically 200-500 m² depending on room layout and ventilation.
 Our experts can help design optimal sensor placement for your building.